MileHacker Logo

 Discover some of Raleigh's lesser-known but equally charming attractions.

-• Neuse River Greenway Trail: This extensive trail delivers picturesque scenery and a connection to nature, popular with locals for walking, running, and cycling.
+• Neuse River Greenway Trail: This extensive trail delivers picturesque views and a connection to nature, popular with locals for walking, running, and cycling.

 • Historic Central Market: Raleigh's original market, now a collection of unique shops, restaurants, and a brewery.
-It features a charming atmosphere.
+It has a charming atmosphere.

 • Dorothea Dix Park: Continuously undergoing significant development, transforming into a world-class urban greenspace.
 It frequently adds new features and hosts events, making it a dynamic place to revisit.